-It could sounds basic, but when you talk with people in a conference, you have to think quickly.
+It could sound basic, but when you talk with people in a conference, you have to think quickly.
 So it's very important to have in mind a successful path to a productive five-minutes chat.
-After being talking with a lot of people and making a lot of mistakes (since not knowing what to say about what our company do, to not asking how to contact him/her back); I’ve decided to write down a guidelines to introduce yourself and getting to know the other person, avoiding typical mistakes.
+After being talking with a lot of people and making a lot of mistakes (since not knowing what to say about what our company do, to not asking how to contact them back); I've decided to write down guidelines to introduce yourself and getting to know the other person, avoiding typical mistakes.

 Must-ask questions (and its must-remember answers)

 It's important to talk, but sometimes it's more important and more difficult to listen.
 That's why I prefer to start talking about what you need to hear and know from the person in front of you:

 - What's their name?
 Basic, but sometimes when you are in a rush, you forget this.

 - What do they do?
 Again, basic.
 But a lot of times I've found myself speaking a lot about what I do in order to convince the other how great we are, that I forgot to know and understand what this person does.
 And this is one of the most important things in order to identify how you can make synergy together.

 - How can you contact them back?
 This is important so you can continue your conversation if a potential lead emerges from the talk.

 Finally, it's not important to ask the questions like this or in this order; what it is really important is that at the end of the conversation you know these 3 things:

 What do I need to tell from me?